 The authors declare no conflict of interest, financial or otherwise.

-The Universitas Syiah Kuala financially supported this study under Contract No. 131/UN11.2/PP/PNBP/SP3/2018.
 Further thanks goes to the staff and students of Transportation System Laboratory, Civil Engineering Department of Syiah Kuala University for their substantial help with the data collection.